 Italgas aims, in financial terms, at establishing a financial structure that, in line with its business objectives, ensures an adequate level in terms of the duration and composition of the debt.
 The achievement of this financial structure will take place through the monitoring of certain key parameters, such as the ratio between debt and the RAB, the ratio between short-term and medium-/long-term debt, the ratio between fixed rate and floating rate debt and the ratio between bank credit granted and bank credit used.

-With reference to the long-term debt of Italgas, respectively on 4 August and 12 October 2017, Fitch and Moody's confirmed the ratings assigned to Italgas S.p.A.
-(BBB+ with stable outlook and Baa1 with negative outlook).
+With reference to the long-term debt of Italgas, respectively on 1 August and 23 October 2018, Fitch and Moody's have assigned to Italgas S.p.A. the ratings, respectively, BBB+ with stable outlook and Baa2 with stable outlook.

 Based on the methodologies adopted by the rating agencies, a downgrade of one notch in the Italian Republic's current rating could trigger a downward adjustment in Italgas' current rating.